MBurtsev/MBur.ConcurrentDictionary/README.md

 ### Disadvantage

 * TryUpdate slower from 9% to 48%
-* If the key or value is a reference type, then a certain number of objects will not be collected heap.
+* If the key or value is a reference type, then a certain number of objects will not be collected by heap.
 The internal implementation of the hash table uses a write buffer that stores the latest links.
-If the hash table is not used for a long time, these links may remain in the internal buffer.
+If the hash table is not used for a long time, these links may remain in the internal cycle buffer.
 The problem is not terrible if the objects do not take up a lot of memory, or if these objects are used in the application.
 Otherwise, it is recommended to use the Clear method if the hash table is no longer needed.

 ![The chart document can be viewed here](https://docs.google.com/spreadsheets/d/1QEh_A9CcXZr5duHLOoU2te1xmSas_2eU_dbvK5dA0Nk/edit?usp=sharing)